ArturoDent/custom-language-properties/README.md

 * Run the command `custom-language-syntax.showConfigFile` to see the current editor's language configuration file and then

-Properties, like `comments.lineComment`  already used in the setting for a language are filtered out of the subsequent completion suggestions *if* the `settings.json` file has been saved.  `getConfiguration()` will not get settings that haven't yet been saved.
+Properties, like `comments.lineComment`  already used in the setting for a language are filtered out of the subsequent completion suggestions.
+The command `custom-language-syntax.showConfigFile` will not get settings that haven't yet been saved.

-### This extension **must** have its own copy of the language configuration file for each languageID that you wish to use in the setting.
+* This extension **must** have its own copy of the language configuration file for each languageID that you wish to use in the setting.
 If you are not getting intellisense in the `"custom-language-properties"` setting for a language's configuration propoerties, like `comments.lineComment` or `brackets` with their default values, run the `custom-language-syntax.rebuildConfigFiles` mentioned above.

 > Note: There is a general setting `Editor > Comments: Insert Space` which, if enabled, will automatically add a space after your comment characters.
 The default option for this setting is `disabled`.
 Just be aware that if you have that setting enabled a space will be added after whatever comment character(s) you set in this extension's settings.